gem-net/strains/README.md

 ### Running the apps

+If you are using a custom environment file (as described above), remember to set the `ENV_NAME` environment variable prior to starting the apps.

 The Bokeh server app should be started first, and can be initiated by running the `start_strains_bokeh.sh` script.
 This sets up the environment and runs